TanStack/query/docs/src/pages/devtools.md

   - Defaults to `bottom-left`
   - The position of the React Query logo to open and close the devtools panel
 - `context?: React.Context<QueryClient | undefined>`
   - Use this to use a custom React Query context.
-Otherwise, the default will be used.
+Otherwise, `defaultContext` will be used.

 ## Embedded Mode